 Students' reported experience of learning about CIL and CT in class was consistent with teacher reports of their emphasis on CIL- and CT-related capabilities in their classes.
 On average, across countries more than 60 percent of teachers reported placing some or a strong emphasis on CIL-related capabilities with the exception of to provide digital feedback on the work of others, which was emphasized by 49 percent of teachers (see Chapter 6).
-While CT-related capabilities were less frequently reported to be emphasized by teachers than CIL-related capabilities, more than 60 percent of teachers reported placing some or strong emphasis on six of nine CT-related capabilities with the remaining three being emphasized by fewer than 50 percent of teachers (see Chapter 6).
+While CT-related capabilities were less frequently reported to be emphasized by teachers than CIL-related capabilities, more than 60 percent of teachers reported placing some or strong emphasis on six of nine CT-related capabilities (see Chapter 6).